 - Fibers – 10.6 g.
 They are essential for healthy digestion and bowel movements.

-- Riboflavin – this nutrient breaks down the fats, proteins, and carbs into energy, and promotes better oxygen flow in the organism.
+- Riboflavin – This nutrient breaks down the fats, proteins, and carbs into energy.
+It also promotes better oxygen flow in the organism.

 - Niacin – The B3 or niacin, lowers cholesterol and eases the pains in the body.